-Railroad Crossings.
+Railroad Crossings

 All school buses, (except type III vehicles), are required to stop for railroad crossings, unless an "EXEMPT" sign is posted.
 The stop is required whether or not there are students aboard the bus.
-The school bus driver must turn on the four-way hazard warning lights at least 100 feet from the nearest rail.
-The Master Switch must be off.
-It is illegal to use the 8-light system at a railroad crossing.
-The presence of an "EXEMPT" sign does not relieve a driver of the duty to use due care.

 &lt;sup>1 School buses are not required to stop before crossing light rail tracks that are located in a public street when the crossing occurs within the intersection of two or more public streets; when the intersection is controlled by a traffic-control signal; and the intersection is marked with signs indicating to drivers that they are not required to stop.